tomwhartung/jmws_accoutrements/doc/wordpress/upgrading/upgrading-4_6_1-to-4_7.md

 bu tw 01-before_upgrading_4_6_to_4_6_1
 ```

-### 4.2.
+### 5.2.
 Open browser window to admin page on barbara:

 * Admin panel -> Dashboard -> Updates

+#### Note!

+Rather than copy the database from one host to another, we upgrade the code and let WP update the DB.

 #### Warning!

+If you decide to copy the DB from one host to another, sometimes there are issues.

-**Copying the database and wp-config.php from host to host, sometimes WP redirects!**
+* **Copying the database (and wp-config.php) from host to host, sometimes WP redirects!**
 * When it happens, this can be extremely confusing
 * Keep an eye on the URL in the browser's address bar!

-You may have to edit wp-config.php to ensure you are on barbara!
+* You may have to edit wp-config.php to ensure you are on barbara!

+**This is why it's easier to pull the new code from github and let WP update the DB.**

-### 4.3.
+### 5.3.
 Update core code on barbara using git pull:

 Run commands: